 Additionally, employment-related claims aren’t just expensive, they’re also incredibly stressful.
 Without the right management liability solutions in place, your leaders could become cautious and distracted.
 There are also very few things that are as bad for a business’s reputation as claims of discrimination and harassment.
 On top of all this, these types of issues in the workplace affect your employees most and could lead to a lack of productivity, a lack of trust, and a general lack of morale.

 That’s why every business, no matter the industry or size, should consider securing the right employment liability risk management policies.
 Potentially investing several thousands of dollars per year into EPLI may be a significant expense for many small and medium businesses.
-However, any EPLI premium will prove to be a pittance compared to the costs of being hit with a costly discrimination or harassment lawsuit down the road.
+However, any EPLI insurance cost will prove to be a pittance compared to the costs of being hit with a costly discrimination or harassment lawsuit down the road.

 To get a better understanding of what your EPLI needs are, what coverage limits you need, and how much it will cost you, you can reach out to one of our expert brokers at any time to secure the right coverage at the best price.

 Despite the progress that has been made over the years regarding gender equality in the workplace, most studies on the subject show that businesses still have a long way to go.